teisdbr/ng-shared-library/README.md

 * jsignature 2.1.3
 * zxcvbn 4.4.2
 * angular2-text-mask 9.0.0

+Make sure to have all the required style sheets/scripts from the above dependecies refered in the `angular.json`

 Note: Make sure to have Angular "Core","Forms" and, "Common" modules are been imported into the module that uses these components.
 ***